Ebazhanov/linkedin-skill-assessments-quizzes/mysql/mysql-quiz.md

 - [x] insert into cars (make, model, year) values ('Ford', 'Mustang', 2002), ('Mercedes', 'C', 2003)

 #### Q45.
-You need an exact copy of a table with all columns and indexes.
-How?
+You need to make an exact copy of a table, with all columns and indexes.
+How can you get all of the information needed to accomplish this?

 - [ ] create table
 - [ ] clone table